Cookie Dough Cake

 How to Make This Cookie Dough Layer Cake

 To make sure this cookie dough cake turns out as amazing as possible, let’s walk through each step together!
-I’ve also included a video tutorial of the process below.
+I’ve also included a video tutorial of the process in the recipe card at the bottom of this post.

 If you don’t have all these things on hand, feel free to improvise and work with what you have.